thoaud/woo-directhouse-ongoing-parcel-tracking/README.md

 - `DELIVERED`: Order has been delivered
 - `AVAILABLE_FOR_DELIVERY`: Order is available for pickup
 - `EN_ROUTE`: Order is in transit
+- `sent`: Order left the warehouse and is en route to terminal (inferred from warehouse events)
 - `waiting_to_be_picked`: Order is waiting to be picked in warehouse
 - `picking`: Order is being picked in warehouse
 - `OTHER`: Other status (notifications, etc.)